 In short, no. Nano sunscreens are not bad.
 The non-profit organisation Environmental Working Group (EWG) stated that companies who claim to sell non-nano sunscreens are misleading as “nearly all would be considered nanomaterials under a broad definition of the term”.
-For this reason, Palm & Pine will never claim to be a non-nano sunscreen as this term is not regulated and at best is a marketing statement when used.
+For this reason, even though our ingredients can be classified as "non-nano", Palm & Pine will never claim to be a non-nano sunscreen as this term is not regulated and at best is a marketing statement when used.

-Current research shows the use of both nano and non-nano mineral sunscreen filters are perfectly safe and have proven to provide the highest standard of UVA/UVB sun protection whilst posing fewer safety concerns than organic (chemical-based) sunscreen filters currently available.
+Current research shows the use all SPF certified mineral sunscreen filters are perfectly safe and have proven to provide the highest standard of UVA/UVB sun protection whilst posing fewer safety concerns than organic (chemical-based) sunscreen filters currently available.